davenull/dirnote/README.md

   Why keep notes about directories in the directories?
 I can't think of a good reason...

   So I created dirnotes, a simple CLI app written in go, powered by sqlite.
 Simply cd to your dir, and type `dn get` to see the notes you created previously.
-No need to remeber what dir you are in, dirnotes followr you around your computer.
+No need to remeber what dir you are in, dirnotes follows you around your computer.

 ## Install
 ```